Data Science Professional Development Award

 - This is an undergraduate-level course, and it is anticipated that those undertaking it will be qualified to HNC, HND, or Degree level, preferably in a related subject area, Technical, Scientific, or Mathematical.

-- The coursework requires you to use programming, and so you will need to be confident enough to use both Python and R programming languages without being taught the basics.
+- The coursework requires you to use programming, so you will need to be confident enough to use both Python and R without being taught the basics.
 There is a group project, and you must work synchronously in a team, with a weekly team meeting at a set time and a work schedule to complete the project.

 English Proficiency Requirements